 What budget do I need to start a profitable blog?

 As part of your role as blog CEO, you need to plan out a budget.

 “Why do I need a budget to sit at home and write articles?” you might ask.

 Well, in order to draw in the traffic you need for a profitable blog, you’ll likely need to hire some writers.

-So, say you’ve got a 10,000 word article or eBook idea in mind.
-Outsourcing the work will cost $400 and save you tonnes of time in which you can be working on other content.
+So, say you’ve got a 10,000-word article or eBook idea in mind.
+Outsourcing the work will cost $400 and save you tonnes of time which you can be working on other content.

 While this is an extreme example, and most articles will cost a lot less to outsource, it’s worth making sure you have a small budget set aside for ghostwriting.
 This will save you time as you can hire writers for longer, detailed articles and improve your chances of ranking on page 1 of search engines.

 In order to gauge a better idea of how much budget to set aside for content writers, do your keyword research, check the length of the articles ranking on the first page and calculate this based on cost per word.